 BLM officials have yet to see a formal proposal, but welcomed

 working with the state to see how we could partner to further support recreation in the area.

 the geology of goblin valley state park by Mark Milligan of the Utah Geological Survey is a detailed discussion of the geology of Goblin Valley, including the geology of San Rafael Swell, the Henry Mountains, and the Colorado Plateau.

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
 Select Geology for Mr. Milligan's article, Brochure for the Utah State Parks publication (rearranged), and Photo Gallery for photos of Goblin Valley State Park including a panorama of goblins and an auto-show of the photos.
 The Map comes from the Utah State Parks Brochure.